 Our team comes from a variety of scientific, medical, and nonmedical backgrounds.
-We’ve come together to investigate how the kinds of disease-reversal which we and many forward-thinking physicians and patients have seen might be reliably demonstrated through controlled clinical trials.
+We’ve come together to investigate how the kinds of disease-reversal which we and many forward-thinking physicians and patients have apparently seen might be reliably demonstrated through controlled clinical trials.
 We hold that the kind of medicine we advocate is a necessary adjustment to widely-practiced evidence-based medicine.
-We seek to correct three primary shortcomings of EBM:
+We seek to correct four primary shortcomings of EBM:

 - A naive understanding of decision analysis that leads to practically equating an optimal medical decision with using only “proven” therapies.

 Robert Jay Rowen, M.D., is a Phi Beta Kappa graduate of Johns Hopkins University and the University of California San Francisco School of Medicine, acquiring double board certifications (and recertifications) in Family Practice, and Emergency Medicine, and additionally in Clinical Metal Toxicology.
-Dr. Rowen is affectionately known as “The Father of Medical Freedom” for pioneering the nation’s first statutory protection for alternative medicine in 1990.
-He survived multiple attacks by "quackbusters" and a hostile medical profession.
+Dr. Rowen pioneered the nation’s first statutory protection for alternative medicine in 1990, in the face of a hostile medical profession.
 Two years later, Alaska’s governor Hickel appointed him to a term on the Alaska State Medical Board against again contentious opposition of organized medicine.
 The appointment survived a legislative battle due to overwhelming public support.

 He is internationally known for his clinical practice and teaching in oxidation medicine, especially ozone therapy, as well as all aspects of integrative medicine.
 He was the Oxidation Workshop chairman for ACAM, and teaches oxidation to interested professionals in hands-on sessions quarterly in his office.
-He was editor-in-chief of the highly respected Second Opinion Newsletter from 2000 until August 2014.
+He was editor-in-chief of Second Opinion Newsletter from 2000 until August 2014.